jieunkim1211/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 Welcome!
 I am an Assistant Professor of Political Science at [NYU Shanghai](https://shanghai.nyu.edu).
 My research is in comparative politics, particularly on 1) authoritarian institutions and 2) language standardization, with a regional focus on China.
-My works have been published in Asian Survey, Comparative Political Studies and Journal of Political Institutions and Political Economy.
+My works have been published in *Comparative Political Studies* and *Journal of Chinese Political Science*, among others.

 I received my PhD in Political Science from UC Berkeley in 2021.
-Prior to joining NYU Shanghai, I was a postdoctoral fellow at the [Center for the Study of Contemporary China at the University of Pennsylvania](https://cscc.sas.upenn.edu).
+Prior to joining NYU Shanghai, I was a postdoctoral fellow at the Center for the Study of Contemporary China at the [University of Pennsylvania](https://cscc.sas.upenn.edu).

 Please find my CV [here](https://www.dropbox.com/scl/fi/0k8mexnqoi38guxzi373r/Kim.Jieun_CV.pdf?rlkey=qcp8jxvlw39ndyocl1hot0vay&st=rsxod1f6&dl=0).
 You can reach me at kimjieun@nyu.edu.